Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

-Despite the \rs{fluting}{flute} instability appearing in the isotropic case (figure~\ref{fig:field_line_plots_iso}), only in the \rs{switching}{anisotropic} case can the onset of both the \rs{fluting}{flute} and kink instabilities be seen in the kinetic energy profile \rs{}{shown in} figure~\ref{fig:kink_ke_log-4}. \rs{where}{Here,} the nonlinear growth rates of the two instabilities are found to be $\gamma = 0.69$ for the \rs{fluting}{flute} and $\lambda = 2.55$ for the kink.
-The onset times are approximately $t=27$ for the \rs{fluting}{flute} instability and \rs{}{$t=29.5$} for the kink.
-In the isotropic case, the growth rate of the kink, $\lambda = 2.97$, is larger than in the \rs{switching}{anisotropic} case, although the onset times appear similar, and the kinetic energy profile shows no evidence of \rs{the growth of the \rs{fluting}{flute} instability.}{\rs{fluting}{flute} instability growth.} \rs{}{} The faster growth of the kink compared \rs{to, say, that of chapter~}{to that measured in} \citep{quinnEffectAnisotropicViscosity2020} is \rs{due}{attributed} to the relative aspect ratios of the flux tubes.
-The tube prescribed in \rs{chapter~}{} \citep{quinnEffectAnisotropicViscosity2020} has an aspect ratio of approximately $20$ compared to the tube studied here which has an aspect ratio of approximately $4$.
-While the total twist is similar in both tubes (after the drivers have injected twist up to $t\approx20$) the small aspect ratio results in more turns per unit length, \rs{resulting in}{leading to} a faster growing instability.
+Despite the flute instability appearing in the isotropic case (Figure~\ref{fig:field_line_plots_iso}), only in the anisotropic case can phases of linear growth of the flute and kink instabilities be seen in the kinetic energy profile as shown in Figure~\ref{fig:kink_ke_log-4}.
+Here, the growth rates of the two instabilities are found to be $\gamma = 0.69$ for the flute and $\lambda = 2.55$ for the kink.
+The apparent phases of linear growth as measured from the kinetic energy time series, start at approximately $t=27$ for the flute instability and $t=29.5$ for the kink.
+In the isotropic case, the growth rate of the kink, $\lambda = 2.97$, is larger than in the anisotropic case, while the kinetic energy profile shows no evidence of flute instability growth.

+The faster growth of the kink compared to that measured by~\revcite{\citet{quinnEffectAnisotropicViscosity2020}} is attributed to the relative aspect ratios of the flux tubes.
+The tube prescribed by~\revcite{\citet{quinnEffectAnisotropicViscosity2020}} has an aspect ratio of approximately $20$ compared to the tube studied here which has an aspect ratio of approximately $4$.
+While the total twist is similar in both tubes (after the drivers have injected twist up to $t\approx20$) the small aspect ratio results in more turns per unit length, leading to a faster growing instability.